leitte/jekyll-test2/_posts/2013-04-27-Wang2013FisheyeWordCl.md

   - event-based process
   - multiple time-series
   - all time-series
+  - chart type
   - direct visual mapping
-  - polar coordinates
+  - circular chart
   - multi-view layout
-  - direct temporal encoding
+  - explicit temporal encoding
+  - 2D chart
   - highlighting
+  - classification
   - trend analysis
-  - classification
 ---
 This poster abstract presents a new word cloud technique, the Fisheye Word Cloud, for exploring time-series data in a focused+context approach to analyzing word data.
 Our design has two features: cursor-centric layout and word cloud generation on demand.
 We conducted a validation study to evaluate how our Fisheye Word Cloud influences user performance in comparison tasks of time-series data.
 Based on task completion time and a TLX-based Likert-style questionnaire, we found the Fisheye Word Cloud has faster task completion time and a better user satisfaction level than the alternative we reviewed.